 - 17.1 Licensing authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
 This will be a relevant consideration where the operator of an existing premises applies to vary their licence to exclude an area of the existing premises from its ambit and then applies for a new premises licence, or multiple licence, for that or those excluded areas. - 17.2 Section 172(7) of the Act provides that the holder of bingo premises licences may make available for use a number of category B gaming machines for use on the premises. - 17.3 This Authority also notes the Commission's Guidance in the unusual circumstances in which the splitting of pre-existing premises into two adjacent premises might be permitted.
-It is not permissible for all of the gaming machines to which each of the licenses brings an entitlement to be grouped together within one of the licensed premises. - 17.4 Alcohol-licensed premises, clubs and miners welfare institutes wishing to provide high turnover bingo require a bingo operating licence from the Gambling Commission.
-'High turnover' is defined as where the stakes or the aggregate of prizes for bingo played in any period of 7 days exceeds £2000. - 17.5 The holder of a bingo operating licence will be able to provide any type of bingo game including cash and prize bingo. - 17.6 Commercial bingo halls will require a bingo premises licence from the Authority. - 17.7 Children and young people are allowed into bingo premises, however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed, local authorities will ensure that:
+It is not permissible for all of the gaming machines to which each of the licenses brings an entitlement to be grouped together within one of the licensed premises.

-- all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located; - access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.
+- 17.4 The holder of a bingo operating licence will be able to provide any type of bingo game including cash and prize bingo. - 17.5 Commercial bingo halls will require a bingo premises licence from the Authority. - 17.6 Children and young people are allowed into bingo premises, however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed, local authorities will ensure that: - all such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance; - only adults are admitted to the area where the machines are located; - access to the area where the machines are located is supervised; - the area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - at the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18.